maxxiimo/the-front-end-manifesto/mobile-foundation.md

     @import "compass";
     @import "media_queries";

-Then if you want to specify a particular style, lets say a different font color, for super small screens, you might write something like this:
+Then if you want to specify a particular style for whatever, lets say a different font color for super small screens, you might write something like this:

     .some-class
       color: blue

-      @include breakpoint(xs)
+      @include breakpoint(xxs)
         color: red

-Now for any device with a minimum device screen size less than 130px, the font color will be red vs. blue for everything larger.
+Now for any device with a minimum device screen size less than 130px, the font color will be red, and blue for everything else.
+Pretty straightforward.
+There's a whole heck of a lot more you can do with media queries.
+Here are some good references for you:

+- [Media queries][]
+- [Responsive Web Design in Sass: Using Media Queries in Sass 3.2][Sass Media Queries]
+- [Retina Display Media Query][Retina Media Queries]

 #### Conditional Loading